paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-053-indians.md

 (3) the term “Indian tribe”—

   (A) has the meaning given the term in section 4 of the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450b&num=0&edition=prelim)); and
+450b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450b&num=0&edition=prelim)); 11 See References in Text note below. and

   (B) includes, for purposes of this section only, an Indian group that has been formally recognized as an Indian tribe by—